RutledgePaulV/newrelic-clj/readme.md

 ## Usage

-You'll find examples below of how to use `newrelic-clj` to instrument your code.
+You'll find examples below of how to use `newrelic-clj` to instrument your code to improve the fidelity of your NewRelic integration.
+Everything seen here degrades gracefully when there is no NewRelic agent running.
+[Setting up the NewRelic agent](https://docs.newrelic.com/docs/agents/java-agent/installation/install-java-agent/) is an out-of-band concern.

 ### Creating web transactions